-USING PROMPTS FROM AN EARLIER TEST WINDOW VIOLATES TEST SECURITY Using materials from a previous test window is a violation of test security.
-Student responses that violate this rule will NOT be scored and will not count toward participation or meeting the standards!
+USING PROMPTS FROM Using materials from a previous test window is a violation of AN EARLIER TEST test security.
+Student responses that violate this rule will WINDOW VIOLATES NOT be scored and will not count toward meeting the TEST SECURITY standards!